 Fruits Are High In Fiber

 Fiber is a macronutrient that helps curb inflammation in the body and regulate the digestive system.
-Both are integral for supporting natural, healthy weight or weight loss, or are part of imbalances related that may be associated with being overweight or obese.
+Both are integral for supporting natural, healthy weight or weight loss or are part of imbalances related that may be associated with being overweight or obese.
 Fruits are high in insoluble fiber which is critical for reducing inflammation in the gut and supporting better gut health.
-Studies show lowered inflammation and a healthier gut could encourage healthy weight loss and a more natural weight.
+Studies show that lowered inflammation and a healthier gut could encourage healthy weight loss and more natural weight.

 Many Fruits Are Low On The Glycemic Index

 Face it: We all crave sugar sometimes.
 Sugar cravings may indicate a need for the nutrients that fruit- nature’s primary sugar source source.